htilly/zenmusic/README.md

 *DONE*

-Added new function, search.
+* Added new function, search.
-Added new function, Append.
+* Added new function, Append.
 Reuse the old queue and add new track to the end of it.
-Admin: Delete entire queue.
+* Admin: Delete entire queue.
- Regularly delete the entries from the queue when the song has been played.
+* Regularly delete the entries from the queue when the song has been played.
-   When adding a new track, do the following logic:
+   * When adding a new track, do the following logic:
-        a) Check "status".
+        * Check "status". (fixed.. sort of..)
-     (fixed.. sort of..)   b1) If "playing", do a "list".
+        * If "playing", do a "list".
 Delete all songs in the queue with lower number than the current track.
-Then add song to queue. b2) If "sleep" clear queue, add song to queue and do "play".
+Then add song to queue.
+        * If "sleep" clear queue, add song to queue and do "play".
-Add clear-queue functionality.
+* Add clear-queue functionality.
-Fix queue function.
+* Fix queue function.
-Fix GONG function.
+* Fix GONG function.
 If X Gongs within X sec then next.
-Admin commands from i.e."swe-music-admin".
+* Admin commands from i.e."swe-music-admin".
-Vote - If +1 in slack then move in queue. (sort of) Ask "what is playing".
+* Vote - If +1 in slack then move in queue. (sort of)
+* Ask "what is playing".